prathameshpalyekar/media-net-test/README.md

 ### Live demo

-Live demo can be found at https://live-stock-app.firebaseapp.com/
+Live demo can be found at http://live-stock-app-media-net.herokuapp.com/

-#### Issues
-- given page is loaded over https while app tries to connect to insecure websocket endpoint 'ws://stocks.mnet.website/' because of which app doesn't show data
-- same issue goes while uploading app to github pages

-#### Quick resolve
-- enabling browser to load unsafe script will fetch data from socket.
-- It is not recommended but robust solution for this can be considered under enhancement.